 The Human Brain Project (HBP) is, in part, a response to the fragmentation of brain research and the data it produces.
 The HBP is an ambitious and highly interdisciplinary project, formulated as a very large integrated flagship research initiative.
 It is structured into thirteen subprojects (SPs): four Data and Theory subprojects (SP1 to SP4), six ICT platform subprojects (SP5 to SP10) and three cross-cutting subprojects for Applications, Ethics and Society and Management (SP11 to SP13).

-The building of a user community for use and co-design of the ICT platforms, and;
+- The building of a user community for use and co-design of the ICT platforms

 For additional background information please see the HBP mediation report and the HBP 1st year technical review.
 Both are key documents in the future development of the HBP.